 Insurance Digitisation Index: Country Rankings

-• United States leads with an 88% adoption rate of digital insurance platforms, driven by substantial investments in InsurTech and AI.
+• The United States leads with an 88% adoption rate of digital insurance platforms, driven by substantial investments in InsurTech and AI.

 • Germany holds second place with 80% of insurers offering digital claim submissions and customer service via AI chatbots.